 U.S. Department of Justice (DOJ):

-- Office of Justice Programs (OJP) the National Criminal Justice Reference Service (NCJRS) maintains a searchable database of more than 215,000 criminal justice–related publications, reports, abstracts, and audiovisual products from the U.S. and around the world since the 1970s, . http://www.ncjrs.gov.
+- Office of Justice Programs (OJP) the National Criminal Justice Reference Service (NCJRS) maintains an extensive searchable database of criminal justice–related publications, reports, abstracts, and audiovisual products from the U.S. and around the world since the 1970s, . http://www.ncjrs.gov.

 - National Institute of Justice (NIJ) has links to webinars and its completed and ongoing research and evaluations. http://www.nij.gov.